williamrhayes/RDCDatabase/README.md

 *** *** *** *** *** *** *** *** *** *** *** *** *** *** *** ***
 Step 4: Migrating data from Excel to our SQL server
 *** *** *** *** *** *** *** *** *** *** *** *** *** *** *** ***

+This is definetly going to be the hardest part of establishing our new database.

+I had to decide which parts of the information from our Excel sheet I wanted to automate and which could be manually inserted.
+While I initially tried to automate the update of each individual table, I found that some tables (such as products) were easier to just add to directly in SQL.
+I tried setting up an automated system for keeping track of products, but this was just too much effort to keep track of 7 different products.

+I decided that creating our customer database would drastically benefit from automation, and found out that we have about ~70 total unique customers.
+My updates will be featured in the

+"py_2_SQL.py"

+Python script!

 ---------------------------------------------------------------
 *** *** *** *** *** *** *** *** *** *** *** *** *** *** *** ***
 Step 5: Maintaining our SQL database